netresearch/dhl-online-retoure-m1/doc/src/OnlineReturns.rst

 **Please note:**

-The link for creating an online return will only be displayed in the customer account if:
+The link for creating an online return will only be displayed in the customer account if

 * the order for the return exists,
 * a shipment has been created for the order,
 * the customer is logged in to the account,
 * the order has been created by the logged in customer,
-* a return portal has been configured for the shipping address (customer's country),
+* a receiver ID has been configured for the sender address (customer's country),
 * the shipping method of the order is linked to *DHL Online Return* in the `Configuration`_.

 .. raw:: pdf